עבור לתוכן

 [shadow=red,left]

-Android Bests RIM for Top Platform in the U.S.
+Android Bests RIM for Top Smartphone Platform in the U.S.

 [/shadow]

-At the end of quarter ended on January 2011, managed to capture 31.2 percent of the market, gaining 7.7 percent and obtaining a 0.8-point lead over RIM, which captured 30.4 percent.
+At the end of quarter ended on January 2011, Google managed to capture 31.2 percent of the smartphone market, gaining 7.7 percent and obtaining a 0.8-point lead over RIM, which captured 30.4 percent.

-Microsoft’s declining market share reflected in the comScore figures may be due to users migrating to a different platform from Mobile.
-The comScore number includes both phone 7 and Mobile data, and comScore shows a declining market share over the previous quarter.
+Microsoft’s declining market share reflected in the comScore figures may be due to users migrating to a different platform from Windows Mobile.
+The comScore number includes both Windows phone 7 and Windows Mobile data, and comScore shows a declining market share over the previous quarter.
 According to James Kendrick of ZDNet:

 comScore-U.S.-mobile-market-shares-Jan1.jpg

-Android on top in the US, in decline
+Android on top in the US, Microsoft in decline

-Update: While the comScore numbers for contain Windows Mobile figures as well as 7, the decline may be reflecting owners of the older OS moving to another platform.
-Windows Mobile owners upgrading to 7 would not show as a decline in share; if so, the fact they are not moving to the new Microsoft platform is telling.
+Update: While the comScore numbers for Microsoft contain Windows Mobile figures as well as Windows Phone 7, the decline may be reflecting owners of the older OS moving to another platform.
+Windows Mobile owners upgrading to Windows Phone 7 would not show as a decline in share; if so, the fact they are not moving to the new Microsoft platform is telling.

 jk-3-7-smartphone-numbers.jpg